veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 - Open static website URL in browser and show its working.

-- Show versioning of the files right under the bucket `pet.clarusway.versioning`
+- Show versioning of the files right under the bucket `veysel.pet.versioning`

 - Delete `index.html`.